ymlai87416/CarND-Extended-Kalman-Filter-Project/README.md

 ![alt text][image16]

-In this part, the fusion sensor return it estimate x and P, which describe the probability that what the actual x is over the 4 dimensional space (x, y, vx, vy).
+At this stage, the EKF returns it estimate of x and P, which describe the probability that what the actual position and velocity of the car are.

-Then the fusion sensor, in the update part, uses the measured values from sensors to come up with a more precise prediction.
+Then EKF, in the update part, uses the measured values from sensors to come up with a more precise prediction.

 When processing measurements from lidar sensor, normal Kalman filter is used.

 ![alt text][image14]

-where H is a matrix or a linear function of transforming the internal state x to the measurement.
+where H is a matrix or a linear function of transforming the internal state (px, py, vx, vy) to the measurement (px, py).
 H is of the following form.

 ![alt text][image17]